 Consequently, you will obtain the result as shown in the below screenshot.

-- How to Merge Text from Two Cells in Excel (7 Methods)
+Read More: How to Merge Datasets in Excel

 5. Run a VBA Code to Merge Cells in Excel Table